Laura Johnson, associate professor of psychology, has been in and out of countries in East Africa since her junior year … [Read More...]

 When Taylor Cook walked into the chancellor’s office at the University of Mississippi, she was not expecting to see a … [Read More...]

-Andy Harper, director of Media and Documentary projects at UM, at work.
+Andy Harper, director of the Southern Documentary Project at UM.
 Photo by Gaetano Catelli

-Fulbright winning psychology professor Dr. Laura Johnson is teaching about culture, global social justice, the environment, and youth in Tanzania this January.
+A class in Tanzania taught by psychology professor Laura Johnson on culture, global social justice, the environment, and youth.

 The Professor of English is an avid horsewoman whose work---primarily on Renaissance and early modern ecocriticism and animal studies---arises directly out of the circumstances and interests of her non-academic life,